Lifestyle Factors That Can Affect Your Social Success

 Presence of enough people who are compatible with you

-If the city someone lives in is big enough, usually this takes care of it itself and there are going to be enough people around from the same scene as them.
+If the city someone lives in is big enough usually this takes care of it itself, and there are going to be enough people from their scene or subculture.
 It doesn't always work that way though, and sometimes people need to move to a city that's a better fit for them.
-An example could be a liberal, non-religious person moving out of a conservative part of the country.
+A common example is a liberal, non-religious person moving away from a conservative part of the country.

 This is also a pretty big factor if someone is from a minority group and doesn't want to be too isolated.
 An immigrant coming to North American from India likely doesn't want to move to a small town where they'll the only person within miles who speaks Hindi.
-A lot of gay people move to the city, where they can join a sizable community of their peers, as opposed living in their hometown where it may have just been them and thirty other LGBT people, two thirds of whom are closeted.
+A lot of LGBT people from smaller towns move to the city, where they can join a sizable community of their peers.
+The alternative is staying in their hometown where it's just them and thirty other LGBT people, two thirds of whom are closeted.